sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 If you choose to Critical Flip, the spotlight stays on you for a little bit longer while you make your bonus move.

+# Making your own character

+The GM has rules to guide you through creating your character in the GM Guide.

+Take turns picking your starting moves.
+During character creation, you can't pick a move another player has already picked, but you can study those moves later if you want, see the Study Under a Master description below.

+Moves with the *RECEIVE CARDS* tag allow you to get some item cards during character creation.

+ * "Use a Magic Item" move gives you 1 magic item of your choice
+ * "Channel the Living Light" move gives you Sigil of the Living Light
+ * "Entreat the Blood-Bound" move gives you Blade of Echoes

+After you choose your starting moves, Choose 2 items
+ * a weapon is a popular choice.
+Unarmed, your attack power will be 1d2
+ * You may choose 1 magical item
+ * Without studying the Use A Magic Item move, it's still possible to use magic items.

+## Carrying Items Reduces Speed

+There are blanks on some cards, and some cards are entirely blank.
+You get to define what your items are.
+But you do not get to change the rule that each item you carry reduces your speed.

+A player inevitably asks why the magic amulet or ring they've created, a trinket that is normally a couple grams, reduces their speed.
+At that point the GM may return the question, "Yes, why does it weigh you down?
+What about magic in this world, or what about your character makes them especially burdened by magical items?"

+The narrative of Deckahedron World is a collaboration.

+### Fitting the fiction

+One of the joys of Deckahedron World is **building** your character up from a scrappy adventurer to a force to be reckoned with.

+Characters start out as "scrappy adventurers" that are not much more powerful than a common villager.
+They've got an edge over regular folk, (their special abilities) but they're not mechanically that much stronger.
+You can invent any backstory you like, but you may need to answer questions about how the backstory fits where the characters is, mechanically.

+Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, they may get beat up by a farmer with a shovel and a pet goat.

+This doesn't mean don't create the barbarian character.
+It means, if you do, find some fictional justification (drunkard? battle-worn?  magically cursed?) that they're currently at a "scrappy adventurer" level.

 ---
 # SESSION 2 RULES
 ---